svenbieg/Scheduler/README.md

 <h1>Scheduler</h1>

 <p>
-This task-manager provides basic functionality for real-time C++ applications.<br />
+This task-manager provides basic functionality for C++ applications.<br />
 You can find a Blink-example for Raspberry Pi 5 <a href="https://github.com/svenbieg/Blink">here</a>.
 </p>
 <br />